 Anna Backerra is a theoretical physicist and composer

-Afterward she studied composition with David Rowland at the Conservatory of Enschede (the Netherlands), took a summer course on Schönberg in Vienna with Allen Forte and rounded out her education with Boris Tischenko (St. Petersburg), formerly assistant to Shostakovich.
+The development of physics into music was inspired by writing the dreamlike novel Serpentines van Licht (‘Serpentines of Light’).
+She performed solo music theater with violin improvisations for children for five years, studied composition with David Rowland at the Conservatory of Enschede (the Netherlands), took a summer course on Schönberg in Vienna with Allen Forte and rounded out her education with Boris Tischenko (St. Petersburg), formerly assistant to Shostakovich.

+In 2009 she completed the opera Ulrike Meinhof, based on a libretto by Arnoud Kremers.
 Listen here to the Overture, played by an ensemble of Taurida Orchestra from Saint Petersburg, conducted by Michail Golikov.Listen here to a fragment of the opera Ulrike Meinhof

 Also watch and listen to this YouTube video her 1st String Quartet played by the Taurida Orchestra Ensemble.